angchen0325/physcodesynergy/002_energy-bands/README.md

 # Energy bands

-Energy bands of a solid describe the range of energy levels that electrons may have within it, as well as the ranges of energy that they may not have (called band gaps or forbidden bands).
+Energy bands of a solid describe the range of energy levels that electrons may have within it, as well as the ranges of energy that they may not have (called band gaps or forbidden bands) [1].
 To derive those bands and band gaps, we need solve the Shr&ouml;dinger equation:

 $$\tag{1}